Importing & Updating Metafield Data

 Improving Import Speed

-Limit the metafield columns and the number of objects in the import file.
+• Limit the number of metafield columns and objects in the import file.